Chapter 4

 If you are wondering how I did in the Boxing Tournament incidentally; unfortunately, the referee didn’t stop the fight, and I took a pounding, as my opponent was an Amateur Boxing champion who went on to win the tournament at his weight.

 The Para Course was at RAF Abingdon and included personnel from all the Services, although the training was carried out by the RAF.
 Initially, we learned what was involved with embarking and exiting the aircraft, how to control the parachute in the air, how to handle our equipment, and how to land.
-Then we had twelve jumps to make.
+Then we had eight jumps to make.
 The first two jumps were from a balloon and the rest were from an aircraft.
 The first four jumps were without equipment but after that we had to carry all our equipment, weighing 60+ pounds, on every jump.
 The final jump was made at night.

 We had trained to such an extent that the procedure for jumping was drilled into our heads.
 We knew exactly what was to happen and how we were to react.
 We had been trained that, as soon as the instructor tapped us on the shoulder and shouted “GO”, we were to jump out of the aircraft.
 On my first jump, we were in the cage suspended below the balloon.
 As we ascended to altitude, I ran through the procedure in my mind: As soon as I was tapped on the shoulder and heard the word “GO” shouted in my ear, I would launch myself from the cage.
 I was ready.